Help us improve your experience.

 Check address resolution:

-Note: For AMD drivers and host utilities, contact your regional AMD representative.
+Note: For AMD drivers and host utilities, please contact your regional AMD representative.

 1. Ensure that ubuntu OS version is 22.04 as suggested in section AMD Server and NIC Firmware and RCCL supporting libraries

-2. Install RCCL library as suggested in below steps.
+2. Install RCCL library as suggested in the steps below.
 Note that the RCCL and ANP are private libraries provided by AMD.

-4. Next Install OpenMPI.
-Note that the OpenMPI is a GitHub link and hence GitHub credentials may be required.
+4. Next, Install OpenMPI.
+Note that the OpenMPI is a GitHub link, and hence GitHub credentials may be required.
 The Open MPI Project is an open source Message Passing Interface implementation that is developed and maintained by a consortium of academic, research, and industry partners.
-Open MPI is therefore able to combine the expertise, technologies, and resources from all across the High Performance Computing community in order to build the best MPI library available, refer OpenMPI for more information.
+Open MPI is therefore able to combine the expertise, technologies, and resources from across the High Performance Computing community in order to build the best MPI library available, refer OpenMPI for more information.

 5. Install Pollara drivers and firmware.
-This is AMD provided firmware bundle.
-This firmware will also install the nicctl command line utility to interact with the Pollara NICs and run commands to reset cards or configure QOS etc.
+This is an AMD provided firmware bundle.
+This firmware will also install the ‘nicctl’ command line utility to interact with the Pollara NICs and run commands to reset cards or configure QOS etc.

 Output of the Firmware version:

-6. Once the firmware install is complete, then run the reset card so as to reflect the firmware version.
+6. Once the firmware install is complete, run the reset card to reflect the firmware version.

 Pollara NIC output of Firmware update